Gold Ultra route starts at 9.00pm on Friday evening, 20 September 2019, so their 24 hour finishing target is 9.00pm on Saturday 21 September 2019.

-The Peak District Challenge, established in 2013, is a picturesque trekking challenge that offers five levels of difficulty for hill walkers and runners: 10km (Back before Dark), then 25km (Copper), 50km (Bronze), 75km (Silver) or 100km (Gold Ultra).
-Gold Challenge – 100km, 24hours With extra ascent (3200m in total), to make the 24 hour target you’ll need to average 4kph.
-The ultimate Peak District challenge, and should be attempted by fit and experienced hillwalkers who want to see the best that the Peak District has to offer.
-You’ll visit high points and viewpoints on your way between checkpoints, and there is a lot of climbing involved
+The Gold Ultra route is the ultimate Peak District Challenge and should be attempted by teams of fit and experienced hillwalkers/fell runners who want to see the best that the Peak District has to offer.
+You'll visit high points and viewpoints on your way between checkpoints, and there is a lot of climbing involved.
+You'll leave Hathersage at 9 pm on the night of Friday 20 September 2019.
+Night navigation experience is essential.

 A challenging feat pushing you to your limits, you’ll have to dig deep on this one